kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Cloud services are a big part of DevOps tooling.
 A front end developer that can assist in combining <a href="https://aws.amazon.com/">AWS</a> or <a href="https://azure.microsoft.com/en-us/">Azure</a> with <a href="https://www.jenkins.io/">Jenkins</a> and unit tests is incredibly employable.</p>

+<p>I was asked about my cloud experience in a few interviews, almost as much as I was asked about React.
+My limited experience with it may have keep me from moving forward with some jobs.</p>

 <p>If you're a front end developer, you're using npm to manage app dependencies and Git to manage source code.
 Cloud services have a somewhat parallel set of steps so spend some time learning them in combination with DevOps.</p>

- <p>Currently, I have only basic knowledge of CLoud services and DevOps.
-I don't think it prevented my moving forward for a few interviews, but it may have.</p>
 </li>
 </ol>